davidae/jm/README.md

 [![GoDoc](https://godoc.org/github.com/davidae/jm?status.svg)](https://godoc.org/github.com/davidae/jm)
 [![Build Status](https://travis-ci.com/davidae/jm.svg "Travis CI status")](https://travis-ci.com/davidae/jm)

-A small package to compare JSONs with the advantage of using placeholders for possible unknown values.
+A small package to match JSONs with the addition of using placeholders for possible unknown values.
 It should work with any type of valid JSON - however nested and tangled it may be.
-The package only uses golangs standard library, no dependencies.
+This package uses only golang's standard library, no dependencies.

 # Installation
 ```Shell